May 5, 2016,

 During those moments, I could not hear or see anything around me.
 All I saw was her and me and felt trapped.
 In a total desperation, I took a quick glance, looked from the top of her shoulder, and saw a security guard or someone in a uniform, who was just standing behind her but doing nothing!
 He had his eyes on both of us, standing still.
 It was the strangest thing, ever!
 Is that for real?
 What was he waiting for?

 I looked to the guard again and felt a little daring, slightly pushed the woman with the tip of my fingers towards him.
-She turned around and without saying a word walked out with that guy.
-I felt my nose making sure I was still ok and thanked god.
+She turned around, without saying a word walked out with that guy.

 As she left, I assumed everything would be fine but her friends were still around me.
 They kept kicking me at my legs and pushing me with their shoulders, trying to force me out of there.
 I resisted the pressure and kept holding from the barricades.
 I had never experienced anything like this before.